 News story originally written on February 17, 1999

-NASA has asked the U. S. Space and Rocket Center museum to return parts
+NASA officials have asked the U. S. Space and Rocket Center museum to

 You might also be interested in: